sam-grant/EventNtuple/utils/rooutil/draft.md

 4. Add to validation places:
   - [PrintEvents.C](examples/PrintEvents.C): at least the first and last leaf in the struct
   - [create_val_file_rooutil.C](../../validation/create_val_file_rooutil.C)
-     - copy contents of struct
+     - copy contents of struct into place where histograms are defined
-     - then copy and replace e.g. "int " with "TH1F* h_trksegsmc_" etc
+     - then copy and replace "type " with "TH1F* h_branchname_" (e.g. "float " with "TH1F* h_trkcalohit_")
+     - then copy in " = new TH1F("h_branchname_", "", 100,0,100); //"
+     - delete line after "//"
+     - add in leaf names to histname (and make separate x, y, z histograms for XYZVectorF leaves)
+     - copy histogram lines into main loop
+     - search and replace "TH1F* " with ""
+     - search and replace " = new TH1F("h_" with "->Fill("
+     - search and replace "", "", 100,0,100);" with ");"
+     - search and replace "(branchname_" with "(branchname."
+     - update histogram ranges
 5. If appropriate, add branches to other classes (e.g. Track.hh) and to ```Event::Update()```
+   - be sure to test it with an example script
 6. Add to documentation